Mobile Sports Massage In York – Expert Therapy At Home

 As a mobile sports and therapeutic massage therapist in York, I provide professional, personalised massage treatments directly at your home.

-With over 20 years of hands-on experience, qualifications in sports massage (2005) and Advanced Personal Training (2008), and having overcome my own 30+ years of chronic pain following a serious car accident, I bring a deep understanding of the body to every session.
+With over 10 years of hands-on, client experience, qualifications in sports massage (2005) and Advanced Personal Training (2008), and having treated my own 30+ years of chronic pain following a serious car accident, I bring a deep understanding of the body to every session.

 I don’t offer generic massages.
 Instead, I focus on truly understanding your lifestyle, activities, posture, and specific problems so I can deliver targeted, effective treatment that addresses the root causes of tension, pain, or tightness, rather than just the symptoms.